 All material related to the course, including home-works will be posted on CANVAS.
 Announcements and notices will also be posted.
-It is mandatory for students to submit their home-works online over canvas.
-The Teaching Assistant will grade the submissions within a week.
+It is mandatory for each student to submit a hard copy of their home-works in the class every week.
+The Teaching Assistant will grade the submissions and return them back to the students in the following week.
+The same goes with the Quizzes, Midterms and the Final Exam.
+All the submissions have to be done in person during your class hours as it is a face-to-face class.
 No E-mail submissions will be entertained.
-Homework submissions will not be entertained beyond the due date as the solutions will be posted online after the due date.
+Homework submissions will not be entertained beyond the due date as the solutions will be discussed in the class after the due date.